 A Representative Council of Learners (RCL) is an organized learner body that represents the interests of learners in schools.
-It is a democratic structure established to ensure that learners have a voice in the decision-making processes within their schools.
+The BELA Act envisions the RCL as a democratic structure established to ensure that learners have a voice in the decision-making processes within their schools.
 It is a platform that allows learners to express their opinions, contribute to school policies, and actively participate in shaping their educational experiences.
 It aims to foster learner leadership, empowerment, and a sense of ownership among learners.
-According To the South African Schools Act (84 of 1996) every public school in South Africa with learners from Grade 8 and higher (that is, all public secondary schools) must establish an RCL.

-Every year, each class across the grades must elect at least two representatives of different genders to serve on the RCL.
+Every year, each class across the grades must elect two representatives of different genders to serve on the RCL.
 Together these learners, as a group of class representatives, make up the official council of learners that represents all the learners in the school.
-They elect an executive to lead the whole council and delegate about two from the executive to serve on the School Governing Body (SGB) together with parents and educators, and these elected learners have full voting rights on the SGB.
+They elect an executive to lead the whole council and delegate about two from the executive to serve on the School Governing Body (SGB) together with parents and educators, and these elected learners are full members of the SGB.
 The number of learners elected to serve on the SGB can be informed by the size of the learner population in each school.
 The RCL works with the SGB and the School Management Team (SMT) to achieve the goals of the school.
 It is important that the adult members of the SGB respect the voice and input of learners.
 The RCL is supported by a Teacher Liaison Officer (TLO).
 This role belongs to the Deputy Principal or an educator(s) delegated by the Deputy Principal to provide support and capacity building of the RCL at school level.